 Keep Your Hands Clean

-You’ve gotten used to this the past few months, so keep going with it.
+You’ve gotten used to this the past year, so keep going with it.
 Wash your hands often (20 seconds is the current guideline) and use hand sanitizer.
 There is hand sanitizer at some ride locations.

 Please don’t be mean or rude to staff members who are enforcing Volcano Bay mask and distancing guidelines.
-This is just the start of a new normal and it will require some adjustments.
+This will continue to be the normal operating procedure for the foreseeable future.
 Everyone wants to maintain a healthy environment.
 Try not to get frustrated.

 Your Volcano Bay Feedback